 “Tell me the last part again,” he said smoothly.
 “I don’t want to miss a thing.”
 And he gave her an encouraging smile.

 After a moment, Sakura curled the hair back, pulled her knees up and started again.

-Katsuro stretched his arms out behind him, letting his fingers spread wide into the soft earth, and gave Sakura his full attention.
-He only moved when the low fire grew too warm on the fronts of his legs.
+Katsuro stretched his arms out behind him and let his fingers spread wide into the soft earth.
+He gave Sakura his full attention, and only moved again when the low fire grew too warm on the fronts of his legs.

-Sakura’s last night they made definite plans to meet again.
+On Sakura’s last night, they made definite plans to meet again.
 Sitting beside the small fire, she listed off the locations of her next three missions.
 The three after were not as firm, but she shared those locations too.

 Katsuro listened quietly, eyes focused, obviously memorizing her schedule.
 He rubbed his hand over his mouth, thinking.
 But as he offered no other assurances that he’d meet her, other than his initial question about where she’d be next, Sakura found she couldn’t bear the silence.

 “I should be going,” she said softly.
 He only nodded and began putting out the fire.